ConnectableUs/choldgraf.github.io/README.md

    ```shell
    nox -s docs
    ```

-this should install a Sphinx environment and build the site, putting the output files in `_build/html`.
+This should install a Sphinx environment and build the site, putting the output files in `_build/html`.

+To view the files from the output directory, use `python -m https.server`  (will display on `localhost:8000`), or view live, as shown next.

 ## Execute and interact with the code